pine3ree/ProcessLanguageTranslatorPlus/README.md

 - output of further Information (translation files without original, duplikates)

 ### Updates
 - 21.10.13 install/ uninstall routine added/ change of process in page language-translator not necessary anymore
+- 08.11.13 fixed bug in function __switchlang() undefined variable
+- 08.11.13 fixed bug in function init() Error: Unknown/invalid language session->translateLanguageID has to be set
+- 08.11.13 install routine changes status of page 'language translator' to visible